SzCsaba01/ShipVoyageManager/README.md

 - **Visited Countries Line Chart**:
   - A line chart displays the number of new countries visited each month over the last year, using **Chart.js**.

+## Error Handling

+- **Error Handling Middleware**:
+  - The backend includes an **error handling middleware** that processes errors and generates custom error messages, which are then sent to the frontend.

+- **Frontend Interceptor**:
+  - The frontend has an **interceptor** that listens for error messages from the backend and displays them in a **toast message bar** for the user.

+## Guards and State Management

+- **Auth Guard**:
+  - The frontend uses an **Auth Guard** to protect routes from unauthorized access.

+- **Role Guard**:
+  - The **Role Guard** ensures that only users with the appropriate roles can access specific routes and actions (e.g., only admins can add, update, or delete data).

+- **NgRx Store**:
+  - The application uses **NgRx** to manage the state, including storing the user's roles, which are then utilized by the guards to determine route access.

 ## Setup Instructions

 ### Backend Setup